ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ## Create Project

-API examples for creating a new Project.
+API examples of how to create a new Project.
 The project creator is automatically granted ADMIN permissions on the created Project.

 ???
 Abstract "Required permissions"